Jonnygwi/AppsFromScratch/sessions/01/README.md

 We want this course to be **informal** and relaxed, so if you have any questions at any time just ask.
 We're also going to ask you many **questions**!

-We'd like you to introduce yourself to your neighbour.
-Then we'll ask you to introduce each other to the rest of the group.
+We'd like you to introduce yourself to your neighbour and then you'll introduce your neighbour to the rest of the group.

-1. A bit about yourself
+* A bit about yourself
 * How did you hear about this course?
 * Why are you on this course?